 Obtaining a permit for your water well is a very simple task, and the District staff is available to assist you at any point in the process.
 Follow the step-by-step guide to create a new well permit application.

-Groundwater can be a significant freshwater source, but it is increasingly important that it is used wisely.
-The harmful effects of pumping groundwater must be minimized, and measuring subsidence plays a key role in this.
+Groundwater can be a significant freshwater source, but it is increasingly important that it be used sustainably to avoid further subsidence in our area.

-Subsidence measurements provide data not only on changes in land surface elevation, but also for use to calibrate models.
+Subsidence measurements provide data not only on changes in land surface elevation but also for calibrating models.
 Through these sophisticated groundwater and subsidence models, scenarios can be used to understand the impacts of future groundwater pumpage.

-The need for data and the distribution of that data is important.
 As early as 1906, surveys were conducted throughout the Houston area to establish permanent benchmarks (some of which are still used today).
-Over the years, subsidence measurement methods have evolved from manual site measurement of benchmarks to satellite-based technology.
+Over the years, subsidence measurement methods have evolved from manual on-site benchmark measurements to satellite-based technologies.

 All land measurement systems have been developed and controlled by the National Geodetic Survey (part of the National Oceanic and Atmospheric Administration NOAA).
 From the creation of the HGSD and FBSD, the NGS has been an integral partner serving as counselor, setting standards, studying data, and much more.
 See below for more details in measurement methodology.